 Corey was a stand-up comic who made regular appearances on late night TV talk shows, and in Vegas showrooms and other comedy venues, where he was often billed as “the world’s foremost authority (sadly, about a month after we first posted this on Night Flight, Professor Irwin Corey died, on February 6, 2017.
-He was 102 years old).
+He was 102 years old!)

 During the video, the trio are seen decked out in what had become their signature look by then: black Kangol hats, black Lee jeans, black t-shirts and leather jackets, white Adidas sneakers, gold chains, and, as always, D.M.C. is wearing his trademark glasses.

 Run–D.M.C. are mostly seen in grainy black & white footage in the video, which features a few scenes with a cute little kid who we’re supposed to believe comes to Danceteria and pushes his way through the older adults in order to get up close to see his favorite hip hop act.

 Apparently, the trio initially had no interest in making the video for “Rock Box,” and didn’t even bother to watch it once they’d finished working on it (they also figured it would only air on local NYC-area music shows like “New York Hot Tracks,” since MTV wasn’t playing too many rap videos at the time).